Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-manager.md

         string componentId = compoInfo.ComponentId;
         string applicationId = compoInfo.ApplicationId;
         ```
-    -   Check the type of the component:
+    -   Verify: the type of the component:

         ```
         if (compoInfo.ComponentType == ComponentType.Frame)